 University of Delaware

 Dr. Legates has earned certified consulting meteorologist status from the American Meteorological Society and in 1999 was awarded the Boeing Autometric Award for submitting the best paper in image analysis and interpretation.
+In 2019, he was awarded first place in the International Statistical Institute’s paper competition in Kuala Lumpur, Malaysia.
+Currently, he serves on the President’s Committee on the National Medal of Science.
 He has published more than 125 articles in journals, conference proceedings, and monograph series and has made more than 250 professional presentations.

 At the 10th International Conference on Climate Change in 2015, he was presented with the Courage in Defense of Science Award.
 He is receiving the Frederick Seitz Memorial Award from the Science and Environmental Policy Project (SEPP) at this conference.